We are pleased that you are considering study at Washington University in St. Louis. Here, you will find a welcoming and diverse community.

 - Complete the student application appropriate for your course of study.
 Both graduate and undergraduate admission information is available on the central WashU website.
 If you are looking to study only in the summer, visit the International Summer Study website.

 - OISS will process your information and issue the appropriate immigration form (either an I-20 or DS-2019).
 That form will be sent to you by your admitting department.
+Before any immigration form can be issued:

-Note that all graduate students must complete the New Graduate Student Status Form to ensure necessary immigration procedures, including a change of status or status transfer, can be completed appropriately.
+- All graduate students must complete the New Graduate Student Status Form to ensure necessary immigration procedures, including a change of status or status transfer, can be completed appropriately.
 Questions concerning these procedures should be directed to Martha Turner.

 - You will need to apply for a visa at a United States consulate.